cpitsch/event_log_mutator/README.md

 event_log_mutator --pipeline my_pipeline_file.toml --input other_input_log.xes.gz
 ```

-Like this, instead of using the input log configured in the toml file, a different event
+Like this, instead of using the input log configured in the TOML file, a different event
 log is used.

 ### Standard Pipeline